 It’s very difficult to narrow down our suggestions and advice because we saw everything in the area, took the ferries, and more.
 As Coloradans, anything near the ocean is exciting.

 Since we are history buffs, I suppose Wright Brothers National Memorial would be our favorite.
 There is a very complete museum and lots to see and do on the grounds including a layout of the launch site with granite stones marking the locations of the first four landings.
 The ranger referred to the exact replica of the plane as a $1 million dollar plane.

 A ways up the road is a monument representing a Century of Flight.
 It’s quite clever and beautiful.
 It sort of reminded me of Stonehenge, but constructed of steel and granite.

 We enjoyed the lighthouses including Cape Hatteras Lighthouse and Bodie Island Lighthouse.
 Both offer lots of information about how and why they were built.
 I never did get a satisfactory answer on how they painted the spiral design on Cape Hatteras Lighthouse.

 A hurricane had come through the Outer Banks the previous year so every campground we stayed at was in need of repair.
 The Refuge on Roanoke Island had done a good job of getting things back in order.
 The shower house part of the building is on the second floor with a back a forth ramp that made access easy (FEMA regulations).

 We have pretty much seen all of the United States and Canada during the last 20 years of traveling in our Lance but, since we just bought a new Arctic Fox 990, we are looking forward to starting all over again.

 2016 GMC 2500HD

 2006 Lance 861

-I visited in Labor Day weekend.
-I went to the beach, seafood restaurants, lighthouses, and piers.
-I also drove down to Cape Hatteras.
+I visited in Labor Day weekend and went to the beach, seafood restaurants, lighthouses, and piers.
+You should also drove down to Cape Hatteras.